-Pearson is today providing an Interim Management Statement covering the first three months of 2009, ahead of its Annual General Meeting.
+Pearson provides an interim management statement covering the first three months of 2010, in conjunction with its Annual General Meeting.

 Marjorie Scardino, chief executive said:

-At the end of 2008, Pearson's net debt was £1,460m, giving a net debt/EBITDA ratio of 1.7x and interest cover of 8.7x.
-Our net debt increased during the first quarter as a result of the normal seasonal build-up of working capital ahead of our key selling periods in education.
-On 26 March, Pearson completed a £300m bond issue, further strengthening our liquidity profile and extending our debt maturity.
+At the end of 2009, Pearson’s net debt was £1,092m, giving a net debt/EBITDA ratio of 1.1x and interest cover of 8.8x.
+Our net debt increased during the first quarter as a result of exchange rate movements and the normal seasonal build-up of working capital ahead of our key selling periods in education.

-At our AGM today, we are proposing a final dividend of 22p per share giving a total dividend for 2008 of 33.8p, up 7% from the previous year.
+At our AGM today, we are proposing a final dividend of 23.3p per share giving a total dividend for 2009 of 35.5p, up 5% from the previous year.

 Pearson's AGM takes place today at the Queen Elizabeth II Conference Centre, Broad Sanctuary, London, SW1P 3EE at 12 noon.